medic/cht-docs/content/en/apps/guides/hosting/4.x/upgrading.md

 The hosting architecture differs entirely between CHT-Core 3.x and CHT-Core 4.x.
 Thus upgrading involves some manual steps.

-### 0. Ensure all clients have successfully synced
-This is not necessary.
-Should this be a step?

 ### 1. Install CHT data migration tool

 Open your terminal and run these commands.
 They will create a new directory, download a docker compose file and download the required docker image.